joshnuss/cql/README.md

-CQL - Content Query Language
+CQL - GraphQL for static data
 ----------------------------

 Store your content with Git (easy revision control)